TLN (TV channel): History

 TLN's second logo, used from 2002 to 2015.
 Later on, an oblong shape was added to the logo.

 TLN was licensed by the CRTC on April 2, 1984, to TLN Media Group, at the time owned by Joseph Vitale, Organización de Telecomunicaciones de Iberoamérica CHUM Limited and Canwest, along with that of MuchMusic (also owned by CHUM Limited); the channel was launched on October 2, 1984, as Telelatino, broadcasting a trilingual format, focusing on Italian, Spanish and English programming.
+Initially available only in Ontario, the channel had 16,725 as of November 1985.
+An early success included the telecast of Italian League matches coming in from RAI packages, which it stole from CFMT (both parties were accused of siphoning; by October 1986, it ascended to over 23,000 subscribers.
+On March 29, 1987, the channel unscrambled its signal to deliver a telethon to raise funds for an earthquake that damaged Ecuador earlier that month.